ikostan/domain-check/README.md

   ###B. sendEmail related configurations:

 - sendEmail: in case you would you like to send an eMail notification to all administrators of invalid domains (1 - yes; 2- no. default)
-- SMTP_server
+- SMTP_server: SMTP server name
-- port
+- port: mail Server port number
-- sender
+- sender: sender email address
-- userName
+- userName: sender user-name
-- userPassword
+- userPassword: sender email account password
-- test_sendEmail
+- test_sendEmail: sendEmail test mode >>> all email notifications will be transfered to >>> test_emailAddress
-- test_emailAddress
+- test_emailAddress: testing email address >>> used in test_sendEmail mode only

   ###C. Wait method related configurations:

-- sleep_Ping
+- sleep_Ping: sleep (in sec), pause between pings
-- sleep_WHOIS
+- sleep_WHOIS: sleep (in sec), pause between WHOIS requests
-- sleep_sendEmail
+- sleep_sendEmail: sleep (in sec), pause between sending email

-  ###D. Web-admin / website-owner email patterns:
+  ###D. Web-admin / website-owner email patterns, set 'no' in order to disable OR 'yes' in order to enable:

 - registrant_email
 - registrar_abuse_contact_email